Kayden Coleman: Career and activism

 Coleman is an advocate for LGBTQ+ rights and inclusion, with specific focus on fertility and pregnancy issues that affect Black, gay, and transmasculine individuals.
-He calls himself "Papa Seahorse," as male seahorses are known for carrying fertilized eggs in their stomachs, much like pregnant humans.
-He has been vocal about the racism and transphobia that he has faced as in the American medical system, sharing that a few of his medical providers have suggested that he undergo an abortion.
+He calls himself "Papa Seahorse," as male seahorses are known for carrying fertilized eggs.
+He has been vocal about the racism and transphobia that he has faced in the American medical system, sharing that a few of his medical providers have suggested that he undergo an abortion.
 He has spoken about being misgendered by medical professionals, as well as his difficulty in accessing classes for birthing, chest feeding, and postpartum support groups, because they were labeled as women's spaces and thus were inaccessible to men.

-After the birth of his first daughter, Coleman experienced postpartum depression, PTSD, anxiety, and other after-effects of childbirth, which led him to seek out doulas who helped him alleviate his symptoms.
-He has praised doulas for exhibiting more understanding and empathy for transmasculine pregnant people than some medical providers.

-When interviewed by journalist and author Kimberly Seals Allers on her podcast Birthright, Coleman described his entrance into activism as a response to general lack of knowledge surrounding LGBTQ lives.
-He cited his astonishment at the stereotype that pictures transgender individuals as pedophiles, as well as inherently incompetent parents.
-As a result, much of his activism sets out to disprove these stereotypes, educating the public on transgender issues that receive little media attention.

-In addition to advocating for trans rights and representation within the medical industry, Coleman has spoken at length about broader obstacles and stigmas faced by trans individuals, including trans discrimination in state and federal legislation, anti-Blackness in predominantly white transmasculine communities, and the exploitation of trans people by cisgender people for profit.

 He and his partner, Dominique Glinton, have appeared in a commercial for Lexus, titled "The Evolution of Family," in which they share their experiences of fatherhood.

 Personal life

 Coleman married his first husband, Elijah, in 2013.
-In 2013, Coleman gave birth to their daughter, Azaelia Skye, in early 2014.
-In January of 2020, Coleman announced his second pregnancy with his partner, Dominique.
+Coleman gave birth to their daughter, Azaelia Skye, in early 2014.
+In January 2020, Coleman announced his second pregnancy with his partner, Dominique.
 Their daughter, Jurnee, was born later that year.